basp-group/Faceted-HyperSARA/faceting_table.md

 | [x] | FHS (2x2)   | inv       | 1           | 10       | 1              | "          | " /                            | " / 2.187030e-04          | " / 1.206262e-02          | 31.69 | 795018          |
 | [x] | FHS (2x2)   | inv       | 1           | 10       | 10             | "          | " /                            | " / 2.182731e-04          | " / 1.210817e-02          | 33.07 | 795019          |
 | [x] | FHS (2x2)   | log (old) | 1           | 10       | 10             | 1.2574e-03 | [6.1506e-03, 8.8939e-03]       | 7.7386e-05                | 2.2637e-01                | 31.12 | 806976          |

 old values, with stopping criterion raised to 5e-5, pdfb stops really early!
-(1500 iterations in total over the 30 reweights, which is a problem)
+(1500 iterations in total over the 30 reweights, which is a problem) -> relaunch with the stopping criterion back to 1e-5? (and w/o min. number of iterations?)

 ---